playlogo/ai-latex-generator-ng/README.md

 # LaTeX Generator Plugin for Obsidian

+This is a fork of [aaaaayushh](https://github.com/aaaaayushh)'s [ai-latex-generator](https://github.com/aaaaayushh/ai-latex-generator) Obsidian plugin with some tweaks.

+---
+Old readme below

 ## Description

 The LaTeX Generator is a powerful plugin for Obsidian that allows you to easily convert natural language expressions into LaTeX equations.
 This plugin leverages the power of Ollama, a local LLM serving platform, to provide accurate and quick conversions right within your Obsidian editor.